sprblm/dots-patterns/patterns/address/index.md

 ### Why Choose Address ?

-- When users need to have a dedicated server that is always on and can receive messages or information from other users.
+- When users have a server that receives messages from other users.

 ### Best Practice: How to Implement Address